events

 Pastoral Visits

-chalice_bread If you are admitted to a hospital, please have someone contact the Church Office, or, Pastor Ann directly, so she may visit you.
+If you are admitted to a hospital, please have someone contact the Church Officechalice_bread, or, Pastor Ann directly, so she may visit you.
 Because of privacy issues, hospitals will not notify us if you

 have been admitted.